SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.contentRepositories`
 Paths to custom directories containing WitcherScript contents.
 Useful when not having Witcher 3 installed on your local machine or when simply storing scripts outside of game directory.

+### `witcherscript-ide.gameHost.type`
+What is the method you use to launch and mod the game.
+Affects remote commands in the dashboard view.
+Possible values:

+- editor - the game launched through the REDkit modding tool,
+- standalone - the game launched on its own with debug arguments,
+- auto - the method gets automatically detected

 ### `witcherscript-ide.gameHost.ipAddress`
 IPv4 address of the game host.
 It is used when running remote game commands such as script recompilation.
 Change this if you're running the game on a different computer from the one you're currently working in VSCode.
 Defaults to the localhost address.